gecko0307/minigl/doc.md

 ```d
 void mglSetBlendMode(uint bm)
 ```
+Sets the blend mode used for the next draw calls.

+`bm` - one of the predefined constants: `MGL_BLEND_ALPHA`, `MGL_BLEND_ADDITIVE`, `MGL_BLEND_MODULATE`.

 ## mglSetClipPlanes
 ```d
 void mglSetClipPlanes(float znear, float zfar)
 ```
+Sets depth clipping planes for the next draw calls.
+Any pixel nearer than `znear` or further away than `zfar` will not be drawn.

+`znear`, `zfar` - near and far Z clipping planes.

 ## mglSetFogDistance
 ```d
 void mglSetFogDistance(float start, float end)
 ```
+Sets fog distance range for the next draw calls.
+A pixel in this depth range will gradully mix with the fog color.
+A custom pixel shader overrides this behaviour and should reimplement it, if needed.

+`start`, `end` - start and end of the fog range.

 ## mglSetFogColor
 ```d
 void mglSetFogColor(float r, float g, float b, float a)
 ```
+Sets fog color for the next draw calls.

+`r`, `g`, `b`, `a` - color components.

 ## mglClearColor
 ```d